barrykooij/related-posts-for-wp/readme.txt

 = 2.0.0: Decemeber 16, 2016 =
 * Tweak: New related post is found for parents of posts that are put back to draft or deleted.
 * Tweak: Related post are now removed when a post is put back to draft or deleted.
 * Tweak: Improved Content Matching Score algorithm.
 Better related content result.
+Rerun wizard for better results.
 * Tweak: Fixed issue with search queries with multiple words in manual post linking.
 * Tweak: Added post dates to manual linking screen.
 * Tweak: Fixed jQuery lib include for HTTPS websites.